 So, the bathroom needed to be done.
 It’s this bathroom by the way:

-When we started renovating our kitchen, the goal was to spray more popcorn texture on the ceiling where we took down cabinets.
+When we started renovating our kitchen, the goal was to spray more popcorn texture on the ceiling where we took down cabinets (to keep the small makeover budget friendly).
 We didn’t want to do this, but we didn’t want to shell out money to take down the ceiling either.

 The white part is the part with asbestos and the cream tinged popcorn is where we tried to match.

 As the kitchen renovation progressed, it honestly started to exceed our expectations and we just couldn’t leave the ceiling as it was.
 We knew we needed to shell out some money to have asbestos abatement contractors get rid of the ceiling for us.

 So, let’s talk about our options.
 Well, in the state of MO, a homeowner can remove their own asbestos.
 There are rules around it, of course, and rules about disposing of it, but the homeowner can abate it themselves.
 After reading through multiple state’s guidelines and removal processes, we (or mainly me – Luke isn’t quite as conservative about this particular issue) decided that we would have the asbestos disposal done professionally.

 The next step was to have quotes on having it removed.